Correlation Between FS Bancorp and First Savings

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First Savings Financial are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly stable technical and fundamental indicators, First Savings is not utilizing all of its potentials.
-The latest stock price disturbance, may contribute to mid-run losses for the stockholders.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Savings Financial are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly weak technical and fundamental indicators, First Savings reported solid returns over the last few months and may actually be approaching a breakup point.

 FS Bancorp and First Savings Volatility Contrast